Hurence/logisland/RELEASING.rst

 Logisland sources follow the `GitFlow <https://datasift.github.io/gitflow/IntroducingGitFlow.html>`_ process.
 So be sure that any changes from the latest available release have been back-ported to the master and develop branch.

+The develop branch must also include all of your new features that you want to release compared to the current existing release.

 Start a new branch and bump the version
 ---------------------------------------